robfatland/reorganiseduponthefloor/cubase/README.md

     - Notice velocities are isolated to the selected drum sound; not *everything*
     - When the Drum Editor is engaged the Inspector changes to emphasize Quantize: Can modify / apply to a selected drum
 - With a GASE track open Beat Designer from the Track Inspector > MIDI Inserts > Dropdown > Beat Designer
+    - Match some segment of the track to the duration of the Beat Designer
+    - Velocity, flams, two swing modes, other features
+    - Use the upper left dropdown to print patterns onto the track

 ## Project Directory